Darling (1965 film): Production

+Julie Christie's character was reportedly inspired by the exploits of actress Beth Rogan.

-According to Richard Gregson, agent for John Schlesinger, the budget was around £300,000 and was entirely provided by Nat Cohen at Anglo-Amalgamated.
+According to Richard Gregson, agent for John Schlesinger, the budget was around £300,000 and was provided by Nat Cohen at Anglo-Amalgamated.
 The movie was originally called Woman on Her Way.

 Shirley MacLaine originally was cast as Diana, but was replaced by Christie.
-Production on Darling commenced on August 1964 and wrapped in December.
+Production on Darling commenced in August 1964 and wrapped in December.
 It was filmed on location in London, Paris, and Rome.
 The Romita palazzo was portrayed by the Medici villa.
 The final scene was shot at Heathrow Airport in London.

 In 1971, New York magazine wrote of mod fashion and its wearers: "This new, déclassé English girl was epitomized by Julie Christie in Darling—amoral, rootless, emotionally immature, and apparently irresistible."
 John Schlesinger admitted Julie Christie did not want to do her nude scene.

 Reception

 Despite receiving many awards at the time of release, the film later developed a mixed reputation.
 In his New Biographical Dictionary of Film entry on Schlesinger, David Thomson writes that the film "deserves a place in every archive to show how rapidly modishness withers.
 Beauty is central to the cinema and Schlesinger seems an unreliable judge of it, over-rating Christie and rarely getting close enough to the action to make a fruitful stylistic bond with it".
 Leonard Maltin's Movie Guide described it as a "trendy, influential '60s film – in flashy form and cynical content".
-Tony Rayns though, in the Time Out Film Guide, is as damning as Thomson.
-For him, the film is a "leaden rehash of ideas from Godard, Antonioni and Bergman", although with nods to the "Royal Court school", which "now looks grotesquely pretentious and out of touch with the realities of the life-styles that it purports to represent."
+Tony Rayns, in the Time Out Film Guide, called the film a "leaden rehash of ideas from Godard, Antonioni and Bergman", although with nods to the "Royal Court school", which "now looks grotesquely pretentious and out of touch with the realities of the life-styles that it purports to represent."

-On the review aggregator website Rotten Tomatoes, Darling holds an approval rating of 73% from 22 reviews, with an average rating of 7.1/10.
+On Rotten Tomatoes, Darling holds an approval rating of 73% from 22 reviews, with an average rating of 7.1/10.
+Metacritic, which uses a weighted average, assigned the a score of 62 out of 100, based on 10 critics, indicating "generally favorable" reviews.

 Box office

-The film was a commercial success, grossing $12 million at the worldwide box office against a budget of only £400,000.
+The film was a commercial success, grossing $12 million at the worldwide box office against a budget of £400,000.
 It earned $4 million in theatrical rentals.

-According to Richard Gregson, the film only earned £250,000 in the United Kingdom, but Nat Cohen sold the U.S. rights to Joe E. Levine for $900,000 and made a profit – and the film was more successful in the U.S.
+According to Richard Gregson, the film only earned £250,000 in the United Kingdom, but Nat Cohen sold the U.S. rights to Joe E. Levine for $900,000 and made a profit.
+The film was more successful in the U.S.

-Filmink argued "…(there’s always a market for such tales if done right because you can vicariously enjoy the high life while being reassured about your own dull existence because the pretty people are unhappy).
-It had Christie’s charisma, lots of sex, and was given tremendous contemporary quality by Schlesinger’s handling."